 Inhalt / Content

 Anyone who reads the Bible and thinks about the statements it contains will probably have come across the 10 Commandments in Exodus Chapter 20.
 Beginning with verse 8, these contain the commandment to keep the Sabbath day holy.
 In contrast to the explanations of the “official” churches, which propagate “the holiday” or even explicitly “the Sunday”.
 But the Sabbath stands for Saturday.
-Commonly described as the “Jewish Sabbath”.
+This day is generally discredited as the “Jewish Sabbath”.
 Is that particular day really just “Jewish”?
-But then there should also be concrete evidence in the Bible, which describes the shifting of Saturday (7th day) to Sunday (1st day) according to “Christian manner”.
+Then there should also be concrete evidence in the Bible that describes the transfer of the day to be hurried from Saturday (7th day) to Sunday (1st day) in accordance with “Christian style”.

 The references to the Sabbath (Saturday) to be observed as the day to be sanctified can be found several times in the Bible.
 The 7th day of the week as a day to be sanctified was already fixed by God at creation.